 How do you copy files from one drive to another drive?

 Microsoft Windows users

-To copy files from one drive to another drive in Windows, perform the same actions you would use to copy a file in Windows.
-For example, if you wanted to copy pictures from a USB flash drive to the hard drive in your computer, follow these steps.
-Open the USB drive in File Explorer, locate the pictures or the folder containing the pictures, and press Ctrl+C. Then, in File Explorer, go to the location you want to copy the pictures (e.g, Pictures on the left to open your Pictures folder), and paste them by pressing Ctrl+V.
+To copy files from one drive to another internal or external drive in Windows, perform the same actions you would use to copy a file in Windows.
+For example, if you wanted to copy photos from a USB flash drive to the HDD (hard drive) in your computer, follow these steps.
+Open the USB drive in File Explorer, locate the photos or the folder containing the pictures, and press Ctrl+C. Then, in File Explorer, go to the location you want to copy the pictures (e.g, Pictures on the left to open your Pictures folder), and paste them by pressing Ctrl+V.